mdj0025/2210-hands-on/getting-started/README.md

 ## jGRASP

 1. If you are working on your own computer, download and install the latest version of jGRASP from [jgrasp.org](http://jgrasp.org).
+If you already have jGRASP installed on your own computer, be sure to update to the latest version.
 1. Launch jGRASP.
+	- You will need to perform the following steps on each machine that you use (e.g., lab and personal).
 1. Use the *Settings* menu to configure the following features, and others if desired.
 	- *Auto Update*: Select *Check for New Versions* -> *Automatically Check*.
 If this option is checked, jGRASP checks for a new version once per day and gives you the opportunity to install the new version immediately.
+This is recommended.
 	- *Auto Save*: If this option is checked, modified files are saved before a compile operation.
 	- *Auto Compile*: If this option is checked, files and projects will be compiled before a run or debug operation.
 	- *CSD Window Settings > Auto Generate CSD*: If this option is checked, a CSD is generated automatically when a file is loaded, edited, compiled, etc.